anshad/open-weather/README.md

 ## Build

+* Make sure to have the angular cli installed globally using `sudo npm install -g @angular/cli`
+* Clone the repo and `cd` to the folder
+* Install npm dependencies using `npm install`
-Run `ng build` to build the project.
+* Run `ng build --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.git

 ## Technology stack